-The Southeastern Microbiology Summit (100th General Meeting of the Southeastern Branch of ASM and Florida Branch of ASM) will take place on September 5-7, 2014 in Ponte Vedra Beach Sawgrass Marriott Resort.
-Ponte Vedra Beach is a suburb of Jacksonville.
-Most of the events will take place on Friday and Saturday, with only a morning mentoring session on Sunday.
+The Southeastern Microbiology Summit (100th General Meeting of the Southeastern Branch of ASM and Florida Branch of ASM) took place on September 5-7, 2014 in Ponte Vedra Beach Sawgrass Marriott Resort.

-Chris Marx and John Anthony Vanchiere will be our keynote speakers, with presentations titled "The math of metabolism: mutations that don't like each other (and species that do)" and “Emergence of Human Polyomavirus Disease among Immune Compromised Patients”, respectively.
+Chris Marx and John Anthony Vanchiere were our keynote speakers, with presentations titled "The math of metabolism: mutations that don't like each other (and species that do)" and “Emergence of Human Polyomavirus Disease among Immune Compromised Patients”, respectively.

 SUN, SAND, and MICROBIOLOGY!